 Possible partner countries Conditions for participation Main applicant: Sweden Organisation based in Sweden.
 Core countries in the EU: Estonia, Latvia, Lithuania, Poland (and Sweden).
 Partnerships that only include countries in the EU must comprise a Swedish main applicant plus at least two other EU core countries.
-Core countries outside the EU, countries of the Eastern Partnership and Russia: Armenia, Azerbaijan, Belarus, Georgia, These countries may participate on condition that the Moldova, Russia and Ukraine partnership already consists of the main applicant based in Sweden and at least one other EU core country.
-Additional countries in the EU: Denmark, Finland (including Åland islands), Additional EU countries can participate in a complete Germany partnership that already consists of at least three countries.
+Core countries outside the EU, countries of the Eastern Partnership and Russia: Armenia, Azerbaijan, Belarus, Georgia, Moldova, Russia and Ukraine These countries may participate on condition that the partnership already consists of the main applicant based in Sweden and at least one other EU core country.
+Additional countries in the EU: Denmark, Finland (including Åland islands), Germany Additional EU countries can participate in a complete partnership that already consists of at least three countries.
 Note that in such case the partnership must consist of the main applicant from Sweden and at least one other EU core country.
-In the case of parties from Denmark, Finland and Germany, budgets may only cover costs for travel, food and lodging up to SEK 40,000.
+In the case of parties from Denmark, Finland and Germany, budgets may only cover costs for travel food Germany, budgets may only cover costs for travel, food and lodging up to SEK 50,000.